Do you want to remove WordPress default image sizes? If you are looking for a simple guide, keep reading this article.

 After that, press Save and activate.

 You have successfully removed all the image sizes mentioned in the code from your server.
-If you take a closer look at the snippet, you have disabled 4 image sizes.
+If you take a closer look at the snippet, you can see that you have disabled four image sizes.

 The first three are the default image sizes in WordPress.
-However, some themes and plugins will also register custom images so in this example we’ve also disabled the medium_large images.
+However, some themes and plugins may also register custom images, so in this example, we’ve disabled the medium_large images.

-Now, let’s say that instead of removing all the default image sizes, you only want to disable the medium and large sizes.
+Now, let’s say you only want to disable the medium and large image sizes.
 The code would be something like this:

 add_filter( 'intermediate_image_sizes_advanced', 'prefix_remove_default_images' );